freeCodeCamp/freeCodeCamp/docs/FAQ.md

 ### How can I report a new bug?

-If you think you've found a bug, first read the ["Help I've Found a Bug"](https://forum.freecodecamp.org/t/how-to-report-a-bug/19543) article and follow its instructions.
+If you think you've found a bug, first read the ["How to Report a Bug"](https://www.freecodecamp.org/news/how-to-report-a-bug-to-freecodecamp/) article and follow its instructions.

 If you're confident it's a new bug, go ahead and create a new GitHub issue.
 Be sure to include as much information as possible so that we can reproduce the bug.
 We have a pre-defined issue template to help you through this.